-- Maintaining their CPA license by completing continuing education hours annually
+You also need to maintain your CPA license by completing continuing education hours annually.

-It is unlikely that someone without a CPA could work in tax accounting at an accounting firm or even in-house with a large company.
-However, certain small businesses may accept accountants with a degree in accounting or relevant work experience proving their skills.
+It’s unlikely that someone without a CPA could work in tax accounting at an accounting firm or even in-house with a large company.
+However, certain small businesses may accept accountants with only a degree in accounting or relevant work experience that proves their skills.